 You can set up Google AD SSO with Securly if you are a Securly DNS Customer with Windows Server 2008R2 and above.

 - Google Cloud Directory Sync (GCDS) to sync your AD installation with Google Workspace in the cloud.

 - IIS server on the local intranet that runs on Windows Server 2008R2 and above.

 - Active Directory username that matches the first part of the Google email address.

 - All Windows and Mac machines have joined the domain.

 - "Force login" is enabled in Securly’s Global Settings.

-Note that it is recommended that you do not install Securly AD SSO on a server already running an IIS.
+Note that you are recommended not to install Securly AD SSO on a server already running an IIS.